My horoscope often tells me what I should be dealing with, either for myself, or for you and me.

 And then manage your actions.

-Robert Fritz has a brilliant book that I think I own... where he teaches managing change.
+Robert Fritz has a brilliant book, Corporate Tides that I think I own... where he teaches managing change.

 The technique uses validation.
-And it is causing inching toward change: so both aspects, both valid desires and commitments can get expressed.
+And it is causing inching toward desired change in a way that both aspects, both valid desires and undeclared commitments can get expressed.
+1

 Not one or the other... both.

-So you can become all you can become.
+So that you can become all you can become through changing.

-Grow and consolidate.
-Grow and consolidate.
-Build some more foundation, grow, and consolidate.
+Grow a little and consolidate.
+Grow a little and consolidate.
+Build some more foundation, grow a little, and consolidate.

-The path to any height, any accomplishment, any height of vibration.
+This is the trick to grow or change to any path or rise to any height, any accomplishment, any height of vibration.
+Seriously.